errantSquam/guitarcade-speedup/README.md

 - **outro-mash-through-leaderboard (Recommended)** - Skips through the outro, GUI is the same, functionality preserved, but you can mash Start any time after the game ends to start a new one.
 May still have particle errors (e.g. string skip bullets don't work, need to leave and re-enter game)

+See here for known issues: https://github.com/errantSquam/guitarcade-speedup/issues

-High score updating not fully tested yet.
-(See: https://github.com/errantSquam/guitarcade-speedup/issues/1) Theoretically, it SHOULD work, but assume the worst for now.
+Theoretically, high scores/missions should work, but assume the worst and use this mod more for practice than for chasing high scores.

 # Rough documentation for future modders:
 The functionality for switching screens can be found in the unpacked .psarc files, under gamexblocks/guitarcade/(7z archive)/behaviors/guitarcade/esegcgameflow.lua.
 You can use the Song Creator Toolkit to unpack the files (just ignore the error messages)